gitmustaf/SystemDesign/README.md

 # SystemDesign

-All aout LLD and HLD
+All about LLD and HLD